cms-dev/cms/docs/Data model.rst

 Tasks and datasets
 ==================

-A task is one of the problem to solve within a contest.
+A task is one of the problems to solve within a contest.
 A task cannot be associated to more than one contest, but you can have tasks temporarily not associated to any.

 Tasks store additional configurations that might override or alter the configurations at the contest level.